May I have your attention?

 “Facebook, Twitter and other companies use methods similar to the gambling industry to keep users on their sites,” said Natasha Schüll, the author of Addiction by Design, which reported how slot machines and other systems are designed to lock users into a cycle of addiction.
 “In the online economy, revenue is a function of continuous consumer attention – which is measured in clicks and time spent.”

 While I would like to believe the landscape we live in today is as incidental as Harris wants us to believe, simply put: I don’t.
 Schüll is an expert on the gambling industry and the history of manufactured addiction, and her case is as compelling as it is concordant with the timeline of scandals and developments in advertising surveillance technology which exploited these phenomena to embed proprietary platforms into our lives and culture.
-I would take this further, and say we’re seeing echos of this with the force-feeding of generative AI.
+We’re seeing echos of this with the force-feeding of generative AI.

-The variable rewards add anticipation, and reinforces behavior that is perceived to increase the chance of eliciting more notifications full of what’s largely experienced as positive feedback.
+Variable rewards add anticipation, and reinforce behavior that is perceived to increase the chance of eliciting more notifications full of what’s largely experienced as positive feedback.
 This may also be driving up our desire for those rewards, in turn increasing the dopaminergic “payout”.
-The ultimate takeaway from Meta and Google/Alphabet’s exploits (described in a later section) in reshaping the delivery of information is that this problem is not theoretical, but a known quantity.
+The ultimate takeaway from Meta and Google/Alphabet’s exploits in reshaping the delivery of information is that this problem is not theoretical, but a known quantity.

-Google News has also started to include all sorts of social media posts as of late.
+Google News is a hybrid of many types of media, costumed as an information repository.
+It has also started to include all sorts of social media posts as of late.
 In fact, for corporations like SkyNews Australia, Facebook posts account for almost half of the entries in the index.
 This only started in 2025, and likely represents a shift in the company’s SEO strategy.
 As of today, entries from Sky News Australia are overwhelmingly Facebook posts rather than originating at the SkyNews website at a ratio of 67:6, or roughly 11x more frequently.

+I had admittedly initially failed to replicate this outside of the scraper (I have since replicated it multiple times manually).
 But as soon as I’d stopped poking and was instead trying to find out information about the war in Iran, a segue window opened midway down the page showing “What’s happening on X”.
 A little later, one only dedicated to reels and short form content showed up.
 And this is how experimental features work.
 Google is always tweaking the interface, and adding ways to inject short new types of media.
 The same is true for every major “portal” while every platform competes to become everything for everyone.
 They claim it’s to “stay relevant”.
-This has some unexpected consequences, though, like when after an international tragedy pushes JK Rowling’s private Twitter/X into the “news” feed, or as happened more than once, LIbsofTikTok again, but this time on Twitter/X. It is also how Grok got indexed by the bot as “news”.
+This has some unexpected consequences, though, like when after an international tragedy pushes JK Rowling’s Twitter/X into the “news” feed, or as happened more than once, LIbsofTikTok It is also how Grok got indexed by the bot as “news”.

 Grok in the Google News feed